grscheller/neovim-notes/vimrcConfigFile.md

 **Warning:** If neither `~/.vimrc` nor `~/.vim/vimrc` exist, vim will source the `defaults.vim` file.
 This has the currently compiled in of location: `/usr/share/vim/vim82/`.
-This can very well overide behavior in both `/etc/vimrc` and `/usr/share/vim/vimfiles/archlinux.vim`.
+This can very well override behavior in both `/etc/vimrc` and `/usr/share/vim/vimfiles/archlinux.vim`.
 Not knowing about the existence of these mechanisms can be very confusing to new and intermediate vim users.
-Simply creating an empty ~/.vimrc file can radically change vim behavior and the user has no clue how to recover previous desirable features.
+Simply creating an empty ~/.vimrc file can radically change vim behavior, and the user has no clue how to recover previous desirable features.
 Putting the line

 ```